 In addition, Mr. Park was previously an associate in the litigation and securities enforcement departments of an international law firm.

-- Representing investment banks, broker-dealers, hedge funds, private equity firms, and individuals in a wide array of matters, including securities enforcement investigations, insider trading matters, and complex commercial litigation.
+- Representing investment banks, broker-dealers, hedge funds, private equity firms, and individuals in securities enforcement investigations and insider trading matters.

-- Representing Indian tribal businesses in a lawsuit against the New York Attorney General.
-Represented Deutsche Bank in a False Claims Act lawsuit brought by the Department of Justice.
+- Representing Indian tribal businesses in litigation against the New York Attorney General.

 - Represented Rubin Schron, a New York real estate investor, in a complex civil dispute over control of a major nursing-home company.